What If... Zombies?!: Writing

 In the episode's alternate storyline, Janet van Dyne returns from the Quantum Realm with a quantum virus that spreads throughout the worlds population creating a zombie apocalypse.
-The episode is a dark comedy horror adaptation of the Marvel Zombies comic series, with a number of direct references to the comics in the episode, more so than any other What If...? episode.
-Bradley had previously attempted to write a "dark body horror" story in which Spider-Man turns into a real spider, taking inspiration from Franz Kafka's 1915 novella The Metamorphosis, which Marvel rejected for being too dark for their target PG-13/TV-14 audience.
+The episode is a dark comedy horror adaptation of the Marvel Zombies comic series (2005–2009), with a number of direct references to the comics in the episode, more so than any other What If...? episode.
+Bradley had previously attempted to write a "dark body horror" story in which Peter Parker / Spider-Man turns into a real spider, taking inspiration from Franz Kafka's novella The Metamorphosis (1915), which Marvel rejected for being too dark for their target PG-13/TV-14 audience.
 She then pitched the idea of MCU characters turning into zombies as an alternative story idea, not knowing about the existing Marvel Zombies series.
-Kevin Feige had previously expressed interest in a live-action Marvel Zombies adaptation in 2013, but was not able to accurately adapt the storyline to film due to the MCU's target demographic; he encouraged Bradley to pursue the idea in animated form for What If...?.
+Feige had previously expressed interest in a live-action Marvel Zombies adaptation in 2013, but was not able to accurately adapt the storyline to film due to the MCU's target demographic; he encouraged Bradley to pursue the idea in animated form for What If...?.

 Chauncey was the one to "spearhead" the episode, initially creating a draft with more gruesome deaths.
-He and Bradley were hesitant to have T'Challa appear without his leg because the racial implications of "a white couple [Vision and Wanda Maximoff] basically feasting off a man of color", but decided to include it as a reference to a significant part of the Marvel Zombies comic.
-They rationalized that losing a limb in a zombie apocalypse was "getting away easy" when compared to someone like Scott Lang, who ends up with his head in a jar.
-Other Easter eggs in the episode include a reference to the phrase "till the end of the line" from Captain America: The Winter Soldier (2014); an homage to the logo of Mutant Enemy Productions, the production company of the horror television series Buffy the Vampire Slayer; and the MCU's first mention of Peter Parker's Uncle Ben.
-This was included in early drafts of the script, and was kept despite Bradley and Chauncey expecting Marvel to request its removal.
+He and Bradley were hesitant to have T'Challa / Black Panther appear without his leg because the racial implications of "a white couple [Vision and Wanda Maximoff] basically feasting off a man of color", but decided to include it as a reference to a significant part of the Marvel Zombies comic.
+They rationalized that losing a limb in a zombie apocalypse was "getting away easy" when compared to someone like Scott Lang / Ant-Man, who ends up with his head in a jar.
+Other Easter eggs in the episode include a reference to the phrase "till the end of the line" from the MCU film Captain America: The Winter Soldier (2014); an homage to the logo of Mutant Enemy Productions, the production company of the horror television series Buffy the Vampire Slayer (1997–2003); and the MCU's first mention of Peter Parker's Uncle Ben.
+This was included in early drafts of the script and was kept despite Bradley and Chauncey expecting Marvel to request its removal.